zzzdnk/ud-carnd-project3/README.md

      <img src=img/fig5.png />
 </p>

 Hence, the final dataset contains 44783 samples.
 All samples were used for model training, and a subset of images was selected for validation purposes.
-The final validation is done running the simulator in autonomous mode.
+The final validation is done by running the simulator in autonomous mode.